PimDeWitte/albert/README.md

 - **Scattering Amplitude**: Tree-level graviton exchange (68.8% pass rate)
 - **CMB Power Spectrum**: Planck satellite constraints (71.9% pass rate)
 - **Primordial GWs**: B-mode polarization (93.8% pass rate)

 ---

+## 🔬 Understanding the Validation Framework

+When a newly introduced theory is implemented computationally, it must pass through sophisticated tests that verify its adherence to known physics.
+Think of validators as automated experts, each specialized in checking specific aspects of physical law compliance.

+The validation process follows a systematic progression:
+1. **Constraint validators** ensure basic mathematical consistency—conservation of energy, angular momentum, and proper metric signatures
+2. **Classical validators** verify agreement with well-established phenomena like Mercury's perihelion precession and light deflection by the Sun
+3. **Quantum validators** test predictions against modern experiments involving quantum corrections and high-energy physics
+4. **Predictions** examine open research questions like the Muon G-2 anomaly to see if the theory can make progress on unsolved problems

+Each validator not only checks for correctness but also measures precision.
+A theory might correctly predict Mercury's orbit but with insufficient accuracy, or it might conserve energy only approximately.
+The framework tracks these nuances, building a comprehensive profile of each theory's strengths and limitations.

+---